contao/docs-archive/manual/en/01-installation/installing-contao.md

 consists of a single file named `composer.phar`.
 This file must be in the same place where is the target folder.

-During installation in your command-line interface, you must assign values to a number of parameters:
+During the installation in your command-line interface, you must assign a value to a number of parameters:

 ```bash
 Some parameters are missing.
 Please provide them.